theos/theos/README.md

 # Theos
 Unified cross-platform iPhone Makefile system.
-Learn more at the [iPhone Development Wiki](http://iphonedevwiki.net/index.php/Theos).
+Learn more at the [iPhone Development Wiki](http://iphonedevwiki.net/index.php/Theos). *"kirb’s amalgamation of all the things"* –rpetrich

 See [LICENSE](LICENSE) for licensing information.